Acrobat Arva Case had her whole life ahead of her when cancer, followed by an addiction to pain medication, caused her world to crash.

 “Uterine and ovarian complications cause more ladies to fall into the (drug) habit, than all other diseases combined,” wrote Dr. Frederick Heman Hubbard in his 1881 book, “The Opium Habit and Alcoholism.”

-As laws were passed to limit opioid use, and it became more difficult to acquire, many turned to crime.
+As laws were passed to limit opioid use, making the drug more difficult to acquire, many turned to crime.

 San Francisco sees string of burglaries